Curtiss P-40 Warhawk: United States Army Air Forces

 A total of 15 USAAF pursuit/fighter groups (FG), along with other pursuit/fighter squadrons and a few tactical reconnaissance (TR) units, operated the P-40 during 1941–45.
 As was also the case with the Bell P-39 Airacobra, many USAAF officers considered the P-40 exceptional but it was gradually replaced by the Lockheed P-38 Lightning, the Republic P-47 Thunderbolt and the North American P-51 Mustang.
 The bulk of the fighter operations by the USAAF in 1942–43 were borne by the P-40 and the P-39.
-In the Pacific, these two fighters, along with the U.S. Navy Grumman F4F Wildcat, contributed more than any other U.S. types to breaking Japanese air power during this critical period.
+In the Pacific, these two fighters, along with the US Navy Grumman F4F Wildcat, contributed more than any other US types to breaking Japanese air power during this critical period.

 Pacific theaters

 The P-40 was the main USAAF fighter aircraft in the South West Pacific and Pacific Ocean theaters during 1941–42.
 At Pearl Harbor and in the Philippines, USAAF P-40 squadrons suffered crippling losses on the ground and in the air to Japanese fighters such as the A6M Zero and Ki-43 Hayabusa respectively.
-During the attack on Pearl Harbor, most of the USAAF fighters were P-40Bs, most of which were destroyed.
+During the attack on Pearl Harbor, most of the USAAF fighters were P-40Bs, the majority of which were destroyed.
 However, a few P-40s managed to get in the air and shoot down several Japanese aircraft, most notably by George Welch and Kenneth Taylor.

 In the Dutch East Indies campaign, the 17th Pursuit Squadron (Provisional), formed from USAAF pilots evacuated from the Philippines, claimed 49 Japanese aircraft destroyed, for the loss of 17 P-40s The seaplane tender USS Langley was sunk by Japanese airplanes while delivering P-40s to Tjilatjap, Java.
 In the Solomon Islands and New Guinea Campaigns and the air defence of Australia, improved tactics and training allowed the USAAF to better use the strengths of the P-40.
 Due to aircraft fatigue, scarcity of spare parts and replacement problems, the US Fifth Air Force and Royal Australian Air Force created a joint P-40 management and replacement pool on 30 July 1942 and many P-40s went back and forth between the air forces.

 The 49th Fighter Group was in action in the Pacific from the beginning of the war.
 Robert M. DeHaven scored 10 kills (of 14 overall) in the P-40 with the 49th FG.
 He compared the P-40 favorably with the P-38: